oxou/pearch/readme.md

 # pearch

-This script provides the ability to retrieve CPU architecture from a PE file.
+pearch is a CLI utility to retrieve CPU architecture from a PE file.

-In order to use this script you need to have PHP installed.

 # Installation